-The Electrical Engineering degree program was granted initial ABET accreditation in 2014 which retroactively includes all EE graduates since 2012.
+The Bachelor of Science in Electrical Engineering program is accredited by the Engineering Accreditation Commission of ABET.
+(The BSEE program was granted initial ABET accreditation in 2014 which retroactively includes all EE graduates since 2012).

 Electrical engineering is arguably the largest discipline of engineering.
 It focuses on the application of the principles of electricity and its use with electrical devices and systems.
 In this energy conscious world, a thorough understanding of energy and its uses is essential to the success of an electrical engineer.

 Nearly every industry utilizes electrical engineers.
 Graduates have the qualifications to enter careers in areas such as, but not limited to, telecommunications, computer engineering, manufacturing, aerospace industry, power generation and distribution, alternative energy, robotics, and automation.
 Typical job titles for graduates may include electrical engineer, electronics engineer, telecommunications engineer, project engineer, planner, project supervisor, consulting engineer, and design engineer.